0xD3bt/Trench-Tools/docs/CONFIG.md

 ## Metadata Upload

-Blank/default uses the launchpad's native metadata flow: pump-fun for Pump, Bonk's upload endpoints for Bonk, and Bags API prepare for Bagsapp.

-Use Pinata only when you want it:
+Pinata is recommended for Pump/Bonk metadata uploads, and the free tier is enough for normal use.
+Create a free account at [pinata.cloud](https://pinata.cloud/), create an API key, copy the JWT, and set:

 ```bash
 LAUNCHDECK_METADATA_UPLOAD_PROVIDER=pinata
 PINATA_JWT=YOUR_PINATA_JWT
 ```

-Get a JWT from [Pinata](https://pinata.cloud/).
+Blank/default uses the launchpad's native metadata flow: pump-fun for Pump, Bonk's upload endpoints for Bonk, and Bags API prepare for Bagsapp.

 Pump and Bonk use the shared LaunchDeck metadata/IPFS flow.
 Bagsapp uses the Bags API prepare flow and returns its own mint and metadata URI.
 See [launchdeck/METADATA_AND_VANITY.md](launchdeck/METADATA_AND_VANITY.md) for platform behavior and vanity queue formatting.